lesslyrics/WebServices_1/README.md

 ```

 ## Testing
-Test are located in the /test/test_default_controller.py file.
+Tests are located in the /test/test_default_controller.py file.